 - If you are missing several teeth, implant-supported bridges can replace them.
 Dental implants will replace both your lost natural teeth and some of the roots.
 This option eliminates the need for removable partial dentures.

 - If you are missing all of your teeth, an implant-supported fixed hybrid denture can replace them.
 Dental implants will replace both your lost natural teeth and some of the roots.
 In this case, the denture is fixed and not removable.
 They are also much more secure and comfortable.
-It is commonly known as all-on-4s.
+It is commonly known as an all-on-4.

 In some cases, a candidate’s sinus may need to be augmented.